-Sandra Bussey, High Net Worth Planner, TD Wealth, says that people may be able to enjoy the potential benefits of a boom in real estate but should consider not letting your home’s value blind you to financial planning basics or to the possible resulting complications of a high real estate environment.
-Yes, complications.
+Natasha Kovacs, Senior Financial Planner, TD Wealth, says that while people may be able to enjoy the potential benefits of a boon in real estate, they shouldn’t let their home’s value blind them to financial planning basics.
 Higher house prices can mean more money in your pocket when you sell, but it may also mean higher rents or purchase prices in the event that you’re looking to downsize, even in markets far from an urban centre.

 Can I afford to retire earlier or to live a better lifestyle because I can count on my home’s value to sustain my retirement?

-Steve Inskip, an Associate Vice President with TD Wealth, says that the time of retirement is a personal decision based on where people are in their life, their career, how their health is and what their goals are for the next stage of life.
-He points out that regardless of the value of a home, stopping a regular salary and living on savings can mean more money going out than in, and that factor may have a greater impact on retirement.
-He says people shouldn’t make such a decision to keep or offload the big fat house without considering the other factors that may make retirement successful, such as having the ability to pay bills well into old age or leaving an inheritance for your children.
+Steve Inskip, Region Head, TD Wealth, says that the timing of retirement is a personal decision based on where people are in their life, their career, their health status and what their goals are for the next stage of life.
+He points out that, regardless of the value of a home, stopping a regular salary and living on savings can mean more money going out than in, and that factor may have a greater impact on retirement.
+He says people shouldn’t make the decision to keep or offload the big fat house without considering other factors that may make retirement successful, such as having the ability to pay bills well into old age or leaving an inheritance for your children.

 My home has turned into a valuable — and growing — asset.
-Is it unwise to sell if its price tag continues to increase?
+Is it unwise to sell if its price tag is expected to increase?

 Inskip says people can enjoy the potential benefits the real estate market can bring, so long as they don’t carry false assumptions that might sweep away other concerns.
-He mentions that people may want to consider not pinning a future sale value on a home or basing a retirement strategy on a single asset, pointing out that national and local markets fluctuate, interest rates can rise and broader economic themes or government regulations can interrupt rising house prices.
-He also notes that people may want to consider not hanging onto a home if it makes sense to sell — such as if you’re in your senior years and you can’t keep up with the maintenance of the home.
+He mentions that people may want to avoid pinning a future sale value on a home or basing a retirement strategy on a single asset.
+He points out national and local markets fluctuate (as we’ve seen this year), interest rates can waver and broader economic themes or government regulations can interrupt the housing market.
+He also notes that people may want to avoid hanging onto a home if you physically can’t keep up with the maintenance.

-Bussey offers a good general rule that people can consider and that is to try to enter retirement debt-free and not let funds earmarked for retirement pay for the expenses from your working life.
-She says those who have access to lines of credit should keep in mind that it isn’t like an ATM; borrowing money isn’t free and if you’re already in debt, borrowing more money isn’t likely to make the situation better.
-But she says that as long as other aspects of your financial plan are sound, and you have robust financial goals, using a line of credit may help ease the house-rich/cash-flow-poor syndrome in the short term.
+Kovacs offers a good general rule that people may want to consider: It’s usually best to enter retirement debt-free and not let funds earmarked for retirement pay for the expenses from your working life.
+She says those who have access to lines of credit should recall that these loans aren’t like an ATM; borrowing money isn’t free and, if you’re already in debt, borrowing more money isn’t likely to make the situation better.
+Moreover, with high interest rates, you may end up paying more on the line of credit than you expected.
+However, Kovacs adds that as long as other aspects of your financial plan are sound, and you have robust financial goals, using a line of credit can help ease the house-rich/cash-flow-poor syndrome in the short term, if deemed appropriate.

-Bussey says that downsizing to a smaller home, perhaps in a less expensive market, is a course many homeowners take but several factors outside of the financial process should be considered.
-Selling the beloved family home with its memories may be an emotional undertaking, so the family should make sure they sell only when they feel ready.
-Moving into a new neighbourhood or town and making a potential profit on your old home may seem like a simple money transaction.
-Yet leaving friends and familiar surroundings, not to mention doctors and healthcare professionals who know your history, is something people should weigh carefully, especially in your senior years.
-Most urban areas have access to hospitals and medical specialists but moving to a smaller town may take you country-miles away from the healthcare you need.
+Kovacs says that downsizing to a smaller home, perhaps in a less expensive market, is a course many homeowners take.
+There are also other factors to consider.
+For one, selling the beloved family home with its memories may be an emotional undertaking, so the family should make sure they sell only when they feel ready.
+While moving into a new neighbourhood or town may seem like a simple financial transaction, leaving friends and familiar surroundings, not to mention doctors and healthcare professionals who know your history, is something people should weigh carefully, especially in their senior years.

-Bussey says that one of the things people have to keep in mind is healthcare costs in the future.
-She says that while basic healthcare is covered in Canada, people should consider how they might pay for other costs like prescriptions, in-home nursing or a bed in a senior’s facility.
-Pre-retirees may look forward to longer and healthier lives for a portion of their retirement but they may also need enhanced care in their declining years, such as a room in a comfortable nursing home.
-It’s with these future costs in mind that Bussey says individuals may wish to allocate the proceeds from the eventual sale of their home to future healthcare costs.
+Kovacs says that one of the things people should keep in mind is healthcare costs in the future.
+She says that while basic healthcare is covered in Canada, people may want to consider how they might pay for other costs like in-home nursing or a bed in a seniors’ facility as they age.
+It’s with these future costs in mind that Kovacs says individuals may wish to allocate the proceeds from the eventual sale of their home to future healthcare costs.

-Steve Inskip says directly relating the value of your home to your retirement may be the wrong way to go about making one of the biggest financial decisions in your life.
-He says that for many people, the increased value of their house can be a boon, but it does not do away with practical considerations such as where to live if you sell or how to fund medical bills.
-And a homeowner who has cashed out big in the real estate market might have three kids, each needing help to get into the market.
+Inskip reiterates his message of caution: Relating the value of your home to your retirement may be the wrong way to go about making one of the biggest financial decisions of your life.
+He says that for many people, the increased value of their house can be an unexpected asset, but this asset does not do away with practical considerations, including where to live if you sell, how to fund medical bills and whether or not their kids will need help down the line.

 He says dealing with seemingly unrelated financial items — real estate, retirement, wealth transfer, healthcare — all comes down to having a comprehensive financial plan that looks at where you are now and where you want to go.
-As everyone’s situation is different, an advisor can help you become more informed and help make that big decision whether to downsize a little less complicated.
-At TD Wealth, we can help you become more informed.
-Book an appointment today to learn more.
+Because everyone’s situation is different, an advisor can help make big decisions a little less complicated.